Plymouth (automobile): Great Depression, 1930s–1940s

 The PC was shipped overseas to Sweden, Denmark, and the UK, as well as Australia.
 In the UK, it was sold as a 'Chrysler Kew', the town of Kew being the location of the Chrysler factory in a district in the London Borough of Richmond upon Thames.
 The flathead six which started with the 1933 Model PC stayed in the Plymouth until the 1959 models.

 In 1939, Plymouth produced 417,528 vehicles, of which 5,967 were two-door convertible coupes with rumble seats.
 The 1939 convertible coupe was prominently featured at Chrysler's exhibit at the 1939 New York World's Fair, advertised as the first mass-production convertible with a power-folding top.
 It featured a 201 CID, 82 hp version of the flathead six engine.

 For much of its life, Plymouth was one of the top-selling American automobile brands; it, together with Chevrolet and Ford, was commonly referred to as the "low-priced three" marques in the American market.
 Plymouth almost surpassed Ford in 1940 and 1941 as the second-most popular make of automobiles in the U.S.

 1950s

-In 1953, Plymouth offered an optional torque converter mated to a standard three-speed transmission, marketing it as "Hy-Drive."
-That same year, Chrysler started its decade-long unsuccessful attempt to develop and market a viable car powered by a turbine engine when it installed an experimental turbine developed specifically for road vehicles in a Plymouth.
-The car was a Belvedere two-door hardtop.
+In 1954, Plymouth offered an optional torque converter mated to a standard three-speed transmission, marketed as "PowerFlite".
+It improved upon the "Hy-Drive" semiautomatic transmission which had been introduced the previous year.
+On March 25, 1954, Chrysler officially introduced to the public its first attempt at a turbine-powered car.
+Chrysler installed an experimental turbine, developed specifically for road vehicles, in a Plymouth.
+The car used was a standard 1954 Belvedere two-door hardtop.
+This was the beginning of a decades-long but unsuccessful attempt to develop and market a viable car powered by a turbine engine.